ant6n/ant6n-blog/content/blog/2017-01-04-extract-pdf.md

 Date: 2013-04-13 18:00:00
 status: published

-*This post was moved from a now defunct blog of mine*
+*This post was moved from a now defunct blog of mine (on 2017-01-04)*

 When I published my recent
 [visualization of populations near Montreal train stations](http://www.cat-bus.com/2013/04/walksheds-visualizedshowing-populations-near-montreal-rail-stations/),